 #4: Curate Quality Content

-If your board is brand new, you want to make sure it is setup to make the strongest impression on your target audience.
+If your board is brand new, you want to make sure it is set up to make the strongest impression on your target audience.

 So make sure the first 15 to 20 pins on the board are top quality and are evergreen in nature.
 The content of these pins needs to be…

 As you move forward, keep curating new and useful content, while repinning any related content that your followers find valuable.

 You can easily find and track reliable content sources be following two basic steps:

-- Identify any relevant blogs within in your niche that are known to publish great content on a consistent basis.
+- Identify any relevant blogs within your niche that are known to publish great content on a consistent basis.